Pontederia crassipes: Phytoremediation, waste water treatment

-Water hyacinth removes arsenic from arsenic-contaminated drinking water.
-It may be a useful tool in removing arsenic from tube well water in Bangladesh.
+Water hyacinth could be used to remove arsenic from contaminated tube well water in Bangladesh.

-Water hyacinth is also observed to enhance nitrification in wastewater treatment cells of living technology.
-Their root zones are superb micro-sites for bacterial communities.
+Water hyacinth is observed to enhance nitrification in wastewater treatment cells.
+The root zones host bacterial communities.

 Water hyacinth is a common fodder plant in the third world especially Africa though excessive use can be toxic.
-It is high in protein (nitrogen) and trace minerals and the goat feces are a good source of fertilizer as well.
+It is high in protein (nitrogen) and trace minerals.

-Water hyacinth is reported for its efficiency to remove about 60–80% nitrogen and about 69% of potassium from water.
+Water hyacinth is reported for its efficiency to remove about 60–80% nitrogen. and about 69% of potassium from water.

 The roots of water hyacinth were found to remove particulate matter and nitrogen in a natural shallow eutrophicated wetland.

-The plant is extremely tolerant of, and has a high capacity for, the uptake of heavy metals, including cadmium, chromium, cobalt, nickel, lead, and mercury, which could make it suitable for the biocleaning of industrial wastewater.
+The plant is tolerant of, and has a high capacity for, the uptake of heavy metals, including cadmium, chromium, cobalt, nickel, lead, and mercury, which could make it suitable for the biocleaning of industrial wastewater.

 The roots of Pontederia crassipes naturally absorb some organic compounds believed to be carcinogenic, in concentrations 10,000 times that in the surrounding water.
 Water hyacinths can be cultivated for waste water treatment (especially dairy waste water).

 In addition to heavy metals, Pontederia crassipes can also remove other toxins, such as cyanide, which is environmentally beneficial in areas that have endured gold-mining operations.

 Water hyacinth can take in and degrade ethion, a phosphorus pesticide.

 Agriculture

-In places where water hyacinth is invasive, overabundant, and in need of clearing away, these traits make it free for the harvesting, which makes it very useful as a source of organic matter for composting in organic farming.
-It is used internationally for fertilizer and as animal feed and silage for cattle, sheep, geese, pigs, and other livestock.
+Water hyacinth is used as an organic fertilizer and as animal feed and silage for cattle, sheep, geese, pigs, and other livestock.

 In Bengal, India the kachuri-pana has been used primarily for fertilizer, compost or mulch, and secondarily as fodder for livestock and fish.
-In Bangladesh, farmers in the southwestern region cultivate vegetables on "floating gardens" usually with a bamboo-built frame base, with dried mass of water hyacinth covered in soil as bedding.
-As a large portion of cultivable land goes under water for months during monsoon in this low-lying region, farmers have grown this method for many decades now.
-The method of this agriculture is known by many names including dhap chash and vasoman chash.
+In Bangladesh, farmers in the southwestern region cultivate vegetables on "floating gardens" usually with a bamboo-built frame base, with dried mass of water hyacinth covered in soil as bedding as a large portion of cultivable land goes under water for months during monsoon in this low-lying region.
+This method is also known as dhap chash and vasoman chash.

-In Kenya, East Africa, it has been used experimentally as organic fertilizer, although there is controversy stemming from the high alkaline pH value of the fertilizer.
+In Kenya, East Africa, it has been used experimentally as organic fertilizer, although there is controversy stemming from the high alkaline pH value.